LBNL-UCB-STI/beam/docs/developers.rst

 We use `typesafe config <https://github.com/typesafehub/config>`_ for our configuration parser and we use the `tscfg <https://github.com/carueda/tscfg>`_ utility for generating typesafe container class for our config that we can browse with auto-complete while developing.

-To use the configuration class, you need to specify two environment variables.
-See below for configuring these.

 Then you can make a copy of the config template under::

   src/main/resources/config-template.conf